2 4 0 T U R B O . C O M

 Your local hydraulic hose shop may have them too.

-This clutch push rod needed some changes.
+This factory clutch push rod clevis needed some adjustment.

 Installation completed.